giawa/opengl4csharp/README.md

 This library also includes some common Math libraries, taken from my own graphics engine that I was developing.
 These include bounding boxes, frustum, matrix4, plane, quaternion, ray, vector2, vector3 and vector4.
 The class library also supports some common OpenGL constructs such as frame buffer objects (FBO), shader programs (both vertex and fragment), textures, vertex array objects (VAO) and vertex buffer objects (VBO).

+Random History:  This code was written to help my friend with his Masters thesis, as he was wanting to do work with GLSL and OpenGL.
+I wrote up these OpenGL 4 bindings over the course of two weeks in 2011 and they were never used.
+It is about time someone got to play with them!
+I'm also working on a [Voxel Engine](http://www.giawa.com) using this library, which is largely open source.

 Note:  To use this library you will need a valid OpenGL context.
 You can do this using FreeGLUT, or some equivalent.

 ## License